Henry-Research/EFEMP1_GTEx_eQTL/README.md

 This repository contains all the neccasary raw data for analysing other traits assocaited with EFEMP1 outside of herniation and ocular pathologies, and the method is applicable to other genes found within the publically avaliable GWAS Catalog data base.

-# AIM : To create a list of SNPs, for a gene, in the correct format, which can then be fed into GTEX
+# AIM : To create a list of SNPs, for a gene, in the correct format, which can then be fed into the GTEX Calculater at https://gtexportal.org/home/testyourown

 # Software Requirments